Tyler03118/Edu_SpringCloud/README.md

 <img width="1000" alt="image" src="https://github.com/Tyler03118/Edu_SpringCloud/assets/113784268/6c129f6a-3c06-488f-9f3d-4b8f7c24cbce">
+(inspired by guli education system)

 ## 🧮 Project Introduction
-The Guli Education project is dedicated to building a B2C model for vocational skills online education systems, using popular technologies at this stage and adopting a front-end and back-end separation approach.
+The Bucky Education project is dedicated to building a B2C model for vocational skills online education systems, using popular technologies at this stage and adopting a front-end and back-end separation approach.

 It is a comprehensive online education platform, including both front-end systems and back-end management systems, implemented based on SpringCloud, SpringCloud Alibaba, and MyBatis Plus.
 The front-end system includes modules such as user login, registration, teacher list, teacher details, course list, course details, and online video playback.
 The back-end management system includes modules such as home, permission management, lecturer classification, course classification, course management, and statistical analysis.
 <br>